pantheon-systems/documentation/source/content/site-plan.md

 ## Upgrades
 Site plan upgrades will change your site's resources and access to features immediately.
 The associated card will be charged a prorated amount for the remainder of the current billing period.

-If your site benefits from [Preferred Pricing](https://pantheon.io/plans/agency-preferred-pricing), contact your Supporting Organization for assistance, in order to retain your special pricing rate.
+If your site benefits from [Preferred Pricing](https://pantheon.io/plans/agency-preferred-pricing?docs), contact your Supporting Organization for assistance in order to retain your special pricing rate.

 ## Downgrades
 Site plan downgrades will change your site's resources and access to features immediately.
 Beginning on the next billing cycle, the associated card will be charged for the new site plan.
 No prorated refunds or credits will be issued for site downgrades.

-If your site benefits from [Preferred Pricing](https://pantheon.io/plans/agency-preferred-pricing), contact your Supporting Organization for assistance, in order to retain your special pricing rate.
+If your site benefits from [Preferred Pricing](https://pantheon.io/plans/agency-preferred-pricing?docs), contact your Supporting Organization for assistance, in order to retain your special pricing rate.

 ### Downgrade to Sandbox
 To downgrade to Sandbox, see [Cancel Current Plan](/site-plan#cancel-current-plan).
 Note: [Custom domains](/domains/#custom-domains) are not available to Sandbox sites.
 Downgrading to a Sandbox site will **automatically delete** existing custom domains across all environments of the site.
 If you decide to return to a paid plan in the future, you will need to add the domains again.